-Although current trends in Internet technology and usage lead inevitably to the use of mobile agents, several technical and non-technical hurdles must be addressed along the way.
-Although these hurdles represent significant challenges, they can be cleared within years, and nearly all major Internet sites will accept mobile agents within five years.
-The goal of this position paper is to spark discussion about how best to realize this optimistic, but reasonable, vision.
+Although we believe that current trends in Internet technology and usage lead to the use of mobile agents, several technical and non-technical hurdles must be addressed along the way.
+These hurdles represent significant but not insurmountable challenges, so we predict that many major Internet sites will accept mobile agents within a few years.
+The goal of this paper is to spark discussion about how best to realize this optimistic, but reasonable, vision.

 There are several trends affecting Internet technology and activity:

 Bandwidth.
 The telecommunications industry is laying down astonishing amounts of fiber.
 Although Internet traffic is growing exponentially, the bandwidth soon to be available on the Internet backbone, as well as to many offices and neighborhoods, is immense.

 Nonetheless, bandwidth to many end users will remain limited by several technical factors.
 Many users will still connect via modem, or at best, ADSL over the old copper loop.
 Many other users will connect via low-bandwidth wireless networks.
 Most users can expect to see no more than 128 Kbps to 1 Mbps available at their desktop or palmtop, although some asymmetric cable modems may reach 10 Mbps (for downloads) [Gri99,DR99].